-For example: If your name is John Smith, it is more likely to be referred for further enquiry because there are a large number of people in Australia with that name or a close variation of that name.
+For example: If your name is John Smith, it is more likely to be delayed for further enquiry because there are a large number of people in Australia with that name or a close variation of that name.
 The police need to research this check in more depth to correctly verify your identity from the John Smith who has a criminal record.

 17. Can I call ACIC to discuss the progress of my National Police Check?